github/hotkey/README.md

 # Hotkey Behavior

-Trigger a action on element when keyboard hotkey is pressed.
+Trigger an action on a target element when a key or sequence of keys is pressed on the keyboard.
+This triggers a focus event on form elements, or a click event on link, button, and summary elements.

-Automatically binds hotkeys to any link with a `data-hotkey` attribute set.
-Multiple hotkeys are separated by a `,`.
+By default, hotkeys are extracted from a target element's `data-hotkey` attribute, but this can be overridden by passing the hotkey to the registering function (`install`) as a parameter.

-Key combinations are separated by a `+`, and key sequences are separated by a space.
+Multiple hotkeys are separated by a `,`; key combinations are separated by a `+`; and key sequences are separated by a space.

-Two-keypress sequences like `g c` and `g i` would be stored under the 'g' key in a nested object with keys 'c' and 'i'.
+Two-keypress sequences such as `g c` and `g i` are stored under the 'g' key in a nested object with 'c' and 'i' keys.

 ```
 mappings =